 Nomination

-During the process of submitting a manuscript to JEB, the corresponding author will be asked “Was this study led by a graduate student?”.
-If the corresponding author answers “Yes” and identifies the student among the authors, the manuscript is automatically considered for the Stearns Prize in the year of its publication.
-Self-nomination is also encouraged, where the graduate student leading the study is also the submitting and corresponding author.
+Student-led articles that are eligible for the Stearns Prize are identified at the point of submission through a question “Was this study led by a graduate student?” in the ScholarOne form.
+Any manuscript for which the corresponding author answers “Yes” and identifies the student among the authors will, if accepted, be automatically considered for the Stearns Prize in the year of its publication.
+Self-nomination is encouraged, where the graduate student leading the study is also the submitting and corresponding author.

 Selection criteria

-For each calendar year, all papers published in JEB that were nominated at the point of submission as above are automatically longlisted for the Stearns Prize.
-Editors will be asked to nominate papers they handled for shortlisting based on the following criteria:
+All papers published in JEB that were entered at the point of submission as above are considered for the Stearns Prize.
+Editors will be asked to shortlist articles from the student-led papers they handled based on the following criteria:

-- paper addresses an innovative research question or approaches the question in an innovative way
+- addresses an innovative research question or approaches the question in an innovative way

 - contains technically challenging work